- How Do I...

 Pursuant to provisions of Section 50050 of the California Government Code, this notice is hereby given that any unclaimed money will become the sole and final property of the County of Riverside on the filing deadline date indicated unless a valid and acceptable claim is filed on or before that date.

-The Riverside County Sheriff’s Department unclaimed property database does not include real estate property.
+The Riverside County Sheriff’s Office unclaimed property database does not include real estate property.
 This includes unclaimed estate property from the Sheriff’s Public Administrator’s Bureau.

 How It Works